olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 }

 ```
-Below is a screenshot of how a `SliderInput` component might look like in the current design.
+Below is a screenshot of how a `SliderInput` component might look in the current design.

 ![SliderInput view]({{ "/images/02-frp-cyclejs/sliderinput.png" | prepend: site.baseurl }})